These vegan red velvet cupcakes are soft, fluffy and perfectly paired with some cream cheese frosting!

 Mix the dry ingredients together until well combined and there are no lumps of cocoa powder or flour left.

-Next, measure out 90g or 3/4 of a cup of vegan butter and melt it quickly in the microwave.
+Next, measure out 3 tablespoons of vegan butter or vegetable oil and melt it quickly in the microwave.
 Leave it to cool slightly for a minute or two.

-Add the melted butter to the bowl of dry ingredients, along with the vegan buttermilk from earlier and 2 teaspoons of vanilla extract.
+Add the melted butter/oil to the bowl of dry ingredients, along with the vegan buttermilk from earlier and 2 teaspoons of vanilla extract.

 Mix everything together until well combined and smooth.

-Add in around 1/4 of a teaspoon of red gel food coloring.
-Mix well until there are no more streaks of color left.
-The mixture should now be a maroon color.
+Add in around 1/4 of a teaspoon of red gel food colouring.
+Mix well until there are no more streaks of colour left.
+The mixture should now be maroon.

-Divide the cake batter between the 12 cupcake cases and bake for 18-20 minutes.
-You can check if they’re ready by inserting a toothpick through the center- it will come out dry if they’re ready.
+Divide the cake batter between the 12 cupcake cases and bake for 15 minutes.
+You can check if they’re ready by inserting a toothpick through the centre- it will come out dry if they’re ready.

 Transfer the cupcakes to a wire rack to cool completely.

-Prepare your frosting then pipe or spoon it onto the cooled vegan red velvet cupcakes.
+Prepare your frosting then pipe or spoon it onto the cooled cupcakes.

 Looking for more vegan dessert recipes?